 The Family Nurse Practitioner (FNP) examination tests clinical knowledge in family/individual across the life span (prenatal, newborn, infant, child, adolescent, and adult including young, middle, older and elder adult).
 Nurse Practitioners certified by AANPCB as a Family Nurse Practitioner will continue to be certified, credentialed, and recognized by AANPCB as long as the minimum requirements for renewal of certification are met and the certification does not lapse.

 AANPCB is collaborating with the American Academy of Emergency Nurse Practitioners (AAENP) to develop the Emergency Nurse Practitioner specialty certification examination for Family Nurse Practitioners who work in emergency care.
 Due to the lifespan scope of the ENP examination, only certified FNPs who meet eligibility criteria will be able to take the AANPCB Emergency NP certification examination.
-This specialty certification examination is expected to become available in January 2017.
-Information will be available on the AANPCB website in the FAQ section.